HamzaAbbasZaidi/WordleSolver/README.md

 ### Why I made this

 I built this as a practice tool to help me learn and recognize common patterns in Duotrigordle.
-By understanding how certain words react to these four consistent probes, you can start building intuition and solving faster.
+By understanding how certain words react to these four guesses, you can start being able to deduce what word it is pretty quickly.